Where To Go Stand Up Paddleboarding In London

-What is Stand Up Paddleboarding?
+What Is Stand Up Paddleboarding?

-The activity involves balancing on water on a floating board, using a paddle to move around.
+Stand up paddleboarding involves balancing on water on a floating board, using a paddle to move around.
 While it’s by no means easy, SUP is more accessible and less intimidating than other water sports – plus relatively cheap, with classes available from just £25.

 It offers a whole host of health benefits too – both physical and mental.
 All the major muscle groups are targeted, with a particular focus on core strength.
 It also challenges your balance and burns calories – though, as with most exercise, fitness benefits vary depending on how much effort you put in and how advanced your style is.
 Devotees also rave about the meditative effects: SUP requires your full attention, bringing you into an immersive state of flow.
 Studies have highlighted the ample wellbeing benefits of spending time in in blue spaces too.

 While the seaside makes for idyllic paddleboarding settings, London’s rivers offer a magic of their own.
-The water tends to be less choppy than the sea too, which means calmer gliding.
+The water tends to be less choppy than the sea, which means calmer gliding.
 For those looking to give it a go, we’ve highlighted some of the places offering classes in the capital.
 A little nervous?
 Rest assured 90 per cent of people don’t fall in on their first lesson – though participants are advised to wear gear they don’t mind getting wet just in case they’re part of the unlucky 10 per cent.

 One of the frontrunners in London’s SUP scene is Active360, which has been around since 2011.
 It operates from three sites across the city: Kew Bridge, Paddington and Brentford – the latter being well suited to hesitant beginners thanks to its tranquil and hidden setting.
 At a group class you’ll begin with some land-based training before heading out on the water for a guided tour, led by an instructor.
 Private sessions are also available – both individual and in small groups of two to five people – and can be tailored to your needs, with the option to add games, short races and drink stops.
 From £59pp. active360.co.uk